OSVTAC/project-recommendations-site/recommendations.md

 * the “election definition” data (e.g. contests, candidates, districts, etc.).

-* the digital ballot pictures.
+* the digital ballot pictures (scanned images or PDF)

 Needs to output for each ballot type: